matteodem/meteor-easy-check/README.md

 ```

-## All possible configurations to a field
+## Possible configurations to a field
 There's quite some options to specify the values you want to check against

 ```